AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 ## GraphQL for AEM - Some Extensions {#graphql-some-extensions}

 The basic operation of queries adheres to the GraphQL specification.
-For use in GraphQL queries for AEM there are a few extensions:
+For GraphQL queries with AEM there are a few extensions:

 * If you require a single result:
   * use the model name; eg city